 The red-fronted lemur is protected in at least ten Madagascar reserves and is classified as Near Threatened by the International Union for Conservation of Nature (IUCN).

 Red-fronted lemurs are sexually dichromatic (different coloration in males vs. females) and the sexes are easily distinguished from each other.
-Males are gray to gray-brown, and females are reddish-brown.
+Males are gray, and females are reddish-brown.
 Both sexes have pale patches over their eyes, and the males have a reddish crown.

 The diet of the red-fronted brown lemur varies with the season and the habitat.
-In the west, red-fronted lemurs' diets are more folivorous, including leaves, stems, bark, and sap; in the east, their diets are dominated by fruit.
+In the west, where they live in the dry forest, red-fronted lemurs' diets are more folivorous, including leaves, stems, bark, and sap.
+In the east, they live in rainforests and their diets are dominated by fruit.
 In some areas, these lemurs are important agents for seed dispersal.

 Red-fronted lemurs live in sociable, permanent groups of four to 18 animals.
 Group size averages eight to ten individuals, and as the group moves through the forest, they stay together by way of a regular series of grunts and contact calls.

 While they appear to be cathemeral (active at varying times, both day and night) all year round, more nighttime activity is common during the dry months (May - November).
 It is thought that this shift towards nocturnality during the dry, hot season helps the lemurs conserve energy by shifting their activity towards the coolest part of the day.
 Also, this is the season where there is the least forest cover, so being active at night might help the lemurs avoid detection by predators.